hvatsvag/Application/README.md

 * pip install spacy # An emty model is used, so no need to download model seperatly
 * pip install Pympler
 * pip install aiosqlite

+# Run the program
+Run the app.py file.